sabiwara/aja/README.md

 - the ["Lisp Curse way"](http://winestockwebdesign.com/Essays/Lisp_Curse.html), where everybody keeps rewriting the same thing over and over because nobody wants the extra dependency.
 Being a hidden Lisp with similar super powers and expressiveness, Elixir might make it relatively easy and tempting to go down that path.

+Finally, data structures can work more efficiently together than if they were separated libraries.

 ### What are the next steps?